ValksGodotTools/Template/README.md

 > }
 > ```

-> [!CAUTION]
-> Kindly keep the `res://Template` and `res://GodotUtils` directories intact, as their removal might affect certain features.
-I've taken the initiative to move all the assets you'll likely need to adjust for your game from `res://Template` to `res://`.
-If you're interested in modifying `res://GodotUtils`, I encourage you to share your improvements by submitting a pull request to the [repository](https://github.com/ValksGodotTools/GodotUtils).

 ## FAQ
 ### Q: I'm encountering errors when I first load the project.
 What should I do?
-A: There are a couple of potential reasons for this:
-  - You might have forgotten to clone the repository using the `--recursive` flag.
-To resolve this, simply run `git submodule update --init --recursive`.
-I highly recommend using the [GitHub Desktop App](https://github.com/apps/desktop), as it handles these details for you.
-  - You're trying to run the project without an internet connection.
+A: You could be trying to run the project without an internet connection.
 An internet connection is required the first time you run the project; after that, it's not necessary.

 ### Q: The left hand in all the FPS animations is sticking to where the right hand is.
 How can I fix this?
 A: Simply closing and reopening the Godot editor should resolve the issue.